carlosribas/backend-coding-challenge/README.md

 3) Install packages:

 To get started, install Postgres and Redis on your local computer.
-I installed using [Postgres.app](https://postgresapp.com/) and `brew install redis` in my Mac OS.
+I installed them using [Postgres.app](https://postgresapp.com/) and `brew install redis` in my Mac OS.
 The other necessary packages can be installed with:
 ```
 pip install -r requirements.txt
 ```